 Her words were recorded and included in the canon of Holy Scripture.
 This means that the teaching of King Lemuel’s mother has the authority of Scripture.
 (Many Christians believe that Scripture has the highest level of spiritual authority.)
 Furthermore, by being part of Scripture, the sayings of this woman continue to authoritatively instruct men and women, and even kings.

 Other Bible women also spoke inspired, informative, and influential words to men.

 Anna the Prophetess, a woman who spoke to everyone about God

 Anna was a prophetess.
 In Luke 2:37b-38 it says that Anna never left the Temple, “worshiping with fasting and prayer, night and day.”
 When Mary and Joseph went to the Temple with baby Jesus, Anna was there.
-She was giving thanks to God, and speaking about him “to all who were waiting for the redemption of Jerusalem.”
+When she saw Jesus she began giving thanks to God, and continued speaking about him “to all who were waiting for the redemption of Jerusalem.”
 Surely this “all” included men.

 Another Bible woman who spoke about theology to men was Priscilla.
 Priscilla, with her husband Aquila, explained “the way of God” (i.e. theology) more accurately to a Christian minister named Apollos.
 Apollos was an educated and well-spoken minister, but he did not know about Christian baptism.
 Priscilla and Aquila, seeing this lack, invited him into their home and explained to him the doctrine of Christian baptism.
-Neither Aquila, Apollos, nor Luke (who records this event in Acts) seem to be concerned that Priscilla took the lead in this conversation and, with Aquila, explained “the way of God more accurately” to a man.
+Neither Aquila, Apollos, nor Luke (who records this event in Acts) seem to be concerned that Priscilla was involved in explaining “the way of God more accurately” to a male teacher.
 (See Acts 18:24-26.)

-Priscilla and Aquila led a house church in Ephesus, and later in Rome.
+Priscilla and Aquila led a house church in their home Ephesus, and later in Rome.
 So Priscilla would have had many opportunities to minister and teach in this setting where, presumably, both men and women gathered (1 Cor.
 16:19; 2 Tim.
 4:19).